pivotal/docs-tap/install-components.md

 > **Caution**:
 >
-> **This component rejects pods if the webhook fails or is misconfigured**.
+> **This component will reject pods if the webhook fails or is misconfigured**.
 > If the webhook is preventing the cluster from functioning,
 > see [Supply Chain Security Tools - Sign Known Issues](scst-sign/known_issues.md#sign-known-issues-pods-not-admitted)
 > for recovery steps.

 ### Prerequisites

-During configuration for this component, we will ask you to provide a cosign public key to use to validate signed images.
+During configuration for this component we will ask you to provide a cosign public key to use to validate signed images.
 We will provide an example cosign public key that will be able to validate an image from the public cosign registry.
-If you wish to provide your own key and images, you can follow the [cosign quick start guide](https://github.com/sigstore/cosign#quick-start) to generate your own keys and sign an image.
+If you wish to provide your own key and images you can follow the [cosign quick start guide](https://github.com/sigstore/cosign#quick-start) to generate your own keys and sign an image.